ray4go/goraygen/README.md

 goraygen /path/to/your/package/
 ```

-This generates a `ray_workload_wrappers.go` file in the package directory containing type-safe wrappers for all Ray tasks and actors.
+This command generates a `ray_workload_wrappers.go` file in the package directory containing type-safe wrappers for all Ray tasks and actors.

 ### 3. Use Generated Wrappers